 the course of the program.
 Through these components participants integrate content

 and practice, with the goal of transforming relationships and structures in ways that

 address the root causes of conflict at both local and global levels.
 Through their

 participation in the program, participants are able to lead real change in their communities.

 WPLP Program History

-In 2011, women peacebuilding leaders from around the world gathered at Eastern Mennonite University to address a concern they had seen in the implementation of UN resolution 1325: that though women were being involved in peacebuilding processes, they had not always been able to attain access to the same level of capacity building as had their male colleagues.
+In 2011, women peacebuilding leaders from around the world gathered at EMU to address a concern they had seen in the implementation of UN resolution 1325: that though women were being involved in peacebuilding processes, they had not always been able to attain access to the same level of capacity building as had their male colleagues.
 As a result, many women were not contributing to peacebuilding processes at their full potential.